Narayanan Komerath

 Narayanan Menon Komerath is an Indian-born professor of Aerospace Engineering at the Georgia Institute of Technology in the United States.
 He has written numerous articles and books.

 He is known for his views on ways to build structures in space from asteroid debris, which could be used for a space-based economy, and for his research into microwave power transmission in space.

 Komerath continues to take an active interest in Indian affairs.

 He has defended the US-based Indian Development and Relief Fund, a charity, from accusations that its funds were being used to foster communal violence in India.

 He has proposed a break-up of Pakistan to remove its ability to export global terror.

 Career

-Narayanan Menon Komerath was born in Peringavu, Thrissur, Kerala, India.
+Narayanan Menon Komerath was born in Peringavu, Thrissur, Keralam, India.

-He studied at the Indian Institute of Technology Madras, obtaining a B. Tech in Aeronautical Engineering in 1978.
+He studied at the Indian Institute of Technology Madras, obtaining a B.Tech. in Aeronautical Engineering in 1978.

 He then went to the Georgia Institute of Technology where he obtained a PhD in Aerospace Engineering (Turbulent Combustion) in 1982.

 Positions since then have included Fellow of the NASA Institute for Advanced Concepts, Sam Nunn Senior Security Fellow in the School of International Affairs (2004–2006) and Hesburgh Teaching Fellow at the Georgia Institute of Technology (2005).

 From 2008 to 2009 he was Chair of the Aerospace Division of the American Society for Engineering Education.

 For 2009/2010 he was Secretary/Treasurer of this division.

 He is Chairman of Scv Inc. in Alpharetta, Georgia, a manufacturer of analytical instruments founded in 1994.